super-turbo-society/turbo-docs/docs/reference/rust-sdk/getting-started.md

 :::note

 If you're building something more along the lines of a visualizer, your game may not have its own state to manage.
 In this case, all you need is the game logic.
-You can skip `turbo::init` (and loading/saving game state).
+You can skip `turbo::init!` (and loading/saving game state).

 :::